-7.7.1 The applicant has submitted a financial viability report in support of the scheme that has reached the conclusion that the scheme cannot support any affordable housing.
-Officers on the previous two planning applications had concerns regarding the content of the applicant's viability statements and these concerns continue to exist.
-Since this application was validated questions have been posed to the applicant's agent regarding the content of the viability statement which states that to develop the site the scheme would in fact make a significant loss (circa £400,000 loss).
+- 7.7.1 The applicant initially submitted a financial viability report in support of the scheme that suggested the scheme could not support any affordable housing.
+Officers on the previous two planning applications had concerns regarding the content of the applicant's viability statements given the applicant suggested developing the site would result in a £400,000 loss.
 In line with National Planning Practice Guidance, a 'vacant building credit' should be applied where a vacant building is either converted or demolished and the credit will be equivalent to the gross internal area of the building to be demolished or brought back into use.
-Taking into account vacant building credit Officers consider that it would be more appropriate to seek a financial contribution towards affordable housing provision.
+Taking into account vacant building credit Officers considered that it would be more appropriate to seek a financial contribution towards affordable housing provision, and this remains the case today.
 Officers have concluded that the scheme can generate a reasonable profit (18%, or circa £400,000) and make a financial contribution to affordable housing.
-As it stands there is a significant disagreement between the parties, so should agreement not be reached in advance of Planning Committee, Officers reserve the right to amend the recommendation to refusal as it is considered that the scheme fails to conform to Policy DM41 of the Development Management DPD if a suitable level of contribution is not offered.
-Members will be updated verbally at Planning Committee.

-7.8 Other Material Considerations

-7.8.1 Environmental Health Officers have asked for a land contamination survey together with the provision of electric vehicle charging points.
+The applicant's agent agreed to providing an affordable housing contribution of £18,831 and the scheme was recommended for support on this basis. - 7.7.2 Since the scheme was presented to Planning Committee in May 2018 no progress has been made on the legal agreement by the applicant.
+Despite best endeavours by the Case Officer and the Council's appointed legal representatives, there has been no progress despite assurances from the applicant's planning agents.
+It has been over 9 months since the scheme was presented to Planning Committee and therefore Officers consider that they have acted reasonably, pragmatically and in good faith throughout to secure an affordable housing contribution they deem necessary to make the development acceptable in planning terms. - 7.7.3 Planning obligations should only be sought where they meet all of the following tests: - A) Necessary to make the development acceptable in planning terms; - B) Directly related to the development applied for; - C) Fairly and reasonable related in scale and kind to the development. - 7.7.4 Officers consider that the provision of an affordable housing contribution does pass the tests above (which echoes those set out in Regulation 122 (2) of the CIL Regulations 2010) and conforms to the requirements of DM41 of the Development Management DPD.
+Given there seems no appetite from the applicant to progress the agreement, Officers cannot support the scheme as it stands. - 7.8 Other Material Considerations - 7.8.1 Environmental Health Officers have asked for a land contamination survey together with the provision of electric vehicle charging points.
 It is considered that both these issues can be addressed by means of planning condition, should the scheme be supported by Members.
 No education contribution has been requested by County Education and therefore it is considered that there is sufficient capacity within the local schools.